gvwilson/fiction/santas/index.md

 *There's one kiss and several explosions.
-The footnotes are there to lighten things up, but if you need a someone to hold your hand during the scary bits tough—I'm just a book, and we don't have hands.*
+The footnotes are there to lighten things up, but if you need a someone to hold your hand during the scary bits you're out of luck—I'm just a book, and we don't have hands.*

 </section>